emanuel-amol/ICT-Project-A/README.md

 We respectfully acknowledge the Wurundjeri People of the Kulin Nation, who are the Traditional Owners of the land on which Swinburne's Australian campuses are located in Melbourne's east and outer-east, and pay our respect to their Elders past, present and emerging.
-Thanks to [Instructor Name] for guidance throughout the project
+Thanks to Dr Kaberi Naznin for guidance throughout the project
 ```

 ```